- What is a general election?

 Like other candidates, a political party leader will need to win the majority of the votes in his or her electoral division in order to become an MLA.
 This candidate usually becomes the premier if the party’s candidates win more seats (electoral divisions) than any other party.
 Because the leader may potentially become the next premier, the media may give party leaders much greater publicity than that of other candidates.

 The Premier selects a group of MLAs to become Cabinet Ministers who oversee the daily activities of the ministries and propose new laws.
 The Premier and the Cabinet Ministers are called Cabinet (also called Executive Council).
-They oversee the Executive Level of government.
+They oversee the Executive Level, or daily operations of running the government.

 The political party whose candidates win the second highest number of seats (electoral divisions) is the Official Opposition.
 Its role is to question the government’s actions and policies and to offer alternatives.
 Parties that receive fewer seats become Opposition Parties.
 Opposition members may work together in questioning the government, voting on Bills (proposed laws), and presenting alternatives among other things.